Germania: Geography

 The boundaries of Germania are not clearly defined, particularly at its northern and eastern fringes.
 Magna Germania stretched approximately from the Rhine in the west to beyond the Vistula river in the east, and from the Danube in the south and northwards along the North and Baltic seas, including Scandinavia.
 Germania Superior encompassed parts of modern-day Switzerland, southwest Germany and eastern France, while Germania Inferior encompassed much of modern-day Belgium and Netherlands.

-In his Geography (150 AD), the Roman geographer Ptolemy provides descriptions of the geography of Germania.
+In his Geography (AD 150), the Roman geographer Ptolemy provides descriptions of the geography of Germania.
 Modern scholars have been able to localize many of the place names mentioned by Ptolemy, and associated them with place names of the present day.

 Germania was inhabited by a large number of peoples, and there was not much unity among them.
 It appears that Germania was not entirely inhabited by Germanic peoples.
 Hydronymy provides evidence for the presence of another Indo-European group, which probably lived under Germanic domination.